johnshearing/iotaAirgappedClientServerWallet/README.md

 # iotaAirgappedClientServerWallet
-This is the last piece of the puzzle.
+This is the last piece of the puzzle in [my family of projects](https://github.com/johnshearing).
 This work in progress is a continuation of tutorial [IOTA-Airgapped-NodeJS-Console-Wallet](https://github.com/johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet).

 I am building this wallet using the methods taught in the following tutorial:
 [The NodeJS Master Class - No Frameworks, No NPM, No Dependencies](https://pirple.thinkific.com/courses/the-nodejs-master-class)